-Contact Officer Academic Dean Implementation Officer/s Academic Dean Approval Authority/ Authorities Academic Board Date Approved 11/11/2016 Date of Commencement 11/11/2016 (Operational as at approval of ET).
+Contact Officer Associate Dean (Academic) Implementation Officer/s Associate Dean (Academic) Approval Authority/ Authorities Academic Board Date Approved 11/11/2016 Date of Commencement 11/11/2016 (Operational as at approval of ET).
 Date for Review 24 months after commencement Amendment History 23/02/17 - Amendment made to include the Student Wellness and Engagement Officer in the policy.
 REVIEWED 03/12/2018 03/12/2018 - Amendment made to bullet point c under 5 Policy, indicating that students are encouraged to engage with online orientation materials in which BBI-TAITE's standards of academic integrity are outlined.
 Revised 17/04/2020 - Two categories of Academic Misconduct introduced, "poor academic practice" and "academic misconduct."
-Extensive revisions to all areas of the policy and procedure Key Stakeholders Academic Board Academic Dean Students and academic staff (full-time, fractional, and sessional) and sessional)
+Extensive revisions to all areas of the policy and procedure 27/06/2021 Insertion of Clauses 6.2.5.v and 6.2.6.iii.c.
+July 2021 - Change the policy code from A10 to AC-A10 to reflect that it is an Academic Policy, and update all policy codes within the document; delete references to Academic Dean and replace with Associate Dean (Academic).
+Key Stakeholders Academic Board Associate Dean (Academic) Students and academic staff (full-time, fractional, and sessional)